vizui/designpatterns/docs/content/patterns/components/forms.md

 ```

-#### Left aligned labels
+#### Horizontally aligned labels
-When the fields are left aligned, the asterisk is placed to the left.
+When the labels are horizontally aligned, the asterisk is placed to the left.

 [preview]
 <div class="row">